sksq96/dress-your-pet/fireman.md

-Give the animal a firefighter custume please.
+Give the animal a firefighter costume please.